jchilds0/chroma-viz/README.md

 ## Features

-Chroma Viz retrieves a list of templates from [Chroma Hub][chroma-hub] on startup.
+Chroma Viz retrieves a list of templates from Chroma Hub on startup.
 Chroma Viz communicates with [Chroma Engine][chroma-engine] over tcp to render graphics.

 - Pages can be easily created from templates by double clicking on the template in the template list.